-Aside from these risks, Fnac Darty believes that the incorporation of environmental issues into its business model represents an opportunity to enhance the strong and historic assets of the Group's brands (responsible image, after-sales service, technical laboratory, sales expertise, store network, etc.).
+Risk identification Risk management The profound environmental crisis that is facing our societies is gradually calling into question the production and consumption methods of the last 50 years.
+Against this backdrop, public authorities are expanding the Aside from these risks, Fnac Darty believes that the incorporation of environmental issues into its business model represents an opportunity to enhance the strong and historic assets of the Group's brands (responsible image, after-sales service, technical laboratory, legislative mechanisms they can use to compel companies to reduce their environmental impact.
+The number of consumers seeking to consume better, or consume less, is steadily increasing. sales expertise, store network, etc.).
 The Group is capable of making its model more sustainable and positioning itself as the leader in responsible retail.

-In this regard, the Group has implemented three major initiatives:

-- 1/ definition of a raison d'être that embeds environmental concerns within a context of hyperchoice: "Committed to providing an educated choice and more sustainable consumption".
-This mission statement guides the company in its strategic decisions and its day-to-day activity and management; - 2/ strengthening governance: social and environmental responsibility is driven by the Executive Committee and the Board of Directors.
-From 2021 onwards, a CSR objective will be incorporated into the variable compensation of the Chief Executive Officer, the members of the Executive Committee and all managers.
-A Climate Committee is driving the objective of reducing the Group's CO2 emissions in transport and energy; - 3/ the development of services and advice that promote a more circular economy: launch of a repairability index, a subscriptionbased repair service (Darty Max), a repair assistance platform, expansion of the pre-owned Occasion activities, etc.
+Young workers are increasingly conscious of CSR commitments, and many investors are investing in companies that are rated highly In this regard, the Group has implemented three major initiatives: by non-financial rating agencies.
+1/ definition of a raison d'être that embeds environmental concerns within a context of hyperchoice: "Committed to providing an The Group must incorporate this growing dimension and develop its business model to prevent contradictions or inconsistencies that, in some extreme cases, could lead to smear campaigns on social networks or demonstrations outside head offices, stores or educated choice and more sustainable consumption".
+This mission statement guides the company in its strategic decisions and its day-to-day activity and management; warehouses.
+2/ strengthening governance: social and environmental responsibility is driven by the Executive Committee and the Failure to incorporate these environmental issues would expose the Group to multiple risks, such as: Board of Directors.
+From 2021 onwards, a CSR objective will be incorporated into the variable compensation of the Chief Executive Officer, the members of the Executive Committee and damage to the Group's reputation; all managers.
+A Climate Committee is driving the objective of decline in popularity; reducing the Group's $\rm CO_2$ emissions in transport and energy; loss of business; 3/ the development of services and advice that promote a more circular economy: launch of a repairability index, a subscription- non-compliance and penalties. based repair service (Darty Max), a repair assistance platform, expansion of the pre-owned Occasion activities, etc.